Part 2

 Most days include an informal gathering for the first and last meal.

-Harvest could mean many things, but generally the gathering of fruits or other plants.
+Harvest could mean many things, but generally, the gathering of fruits and plants.

-Sometimes—especially with so many people to feed—harvest was a communal effort to capture whatever was available, which was what the tribe had been doing for much of the pilgrimage.
+Sometimes—especially in the midst of a pilgrimage with so many people to feed—harvest was a communal effort to capture whatever was available.

-While at home on the southern shores, life was more predictable.
+While at home on the southern shores, life was certainly more predictable.

 Celebrations were held in conjunction with the lunar cycle.

-And there was always an excuse for feasting and singing and dancing.
+The Abantu always found an excuse for feasting and singing and dancing, but most days followed a similar routine.

-During the average day, hunters scouted and tended to snares and traps; izik-kosa made repairs and filled orders for tools; mothers and benzi-kusela performed the countless tasks that kept the camp running: organizing harvest, preparing food and poultices, braiding ropes of sinew or plant cordage, weaving mats and baskets of water grass, sewing and preparing hides and bladders.
+Mothers and benzi-kusela performed the countless tasks that kept a camp running: organizing harvest, preparing food and poultices, braiding sinew and plant cordage, weaving bed mats and baskets, sewing hides and preparing bladders.

-Sleep time was up to a family or the individual.
+Sleep or rest was up to the families and individuals.

 The night after their fathers crossed shatsheli-lambo, Eku and Yathi remained awake later than normal.

-Krele and Shona gave them permission to mound grass beds out in the open, in a spot where they could see the river.
+Krele and Shona allowed them to make beds out in the open, again with a spot with a view of the river.

-As long as there was no rain, Eku and Yathi both preferred sleeping out in the open now, as did many other tribe members.
+Night rain was rare and Eku and Yathi preferred sleeping out in the open, as did most of the tribe.

 “I still do not feel tired,” Yathi said.